caiorulli/caiorulli/README.md

 ### Hello there!

 My name is Caio Rulli and I'm a software engineer.
-Clojure developer by trade, having also worked with Java, Javascript and Python, mostly in a backend web development context.
-I am a functional programming enthusiast, I plan on hitting my head into a wall until I learn proper Haskell, and, well, who knows what next.
-I also really like Linux and gaming.
+I have worked with many different languages, but I like to play around with functional languages, Rust, and Linux.